Pers8/obsidian-files/IB/English.md

 What is a text :
-- When you think of a text, you might think of something written.
-However, in context of the Language A :Language and Literature course, a text is defined as anything from which information can be extracted, and includes the wildest range of oral, written and visual
+- a **text** is any object that can be "read", whether this object is a work of literature, a street sign, an arrangement of buildings on a city block, or styles of clothing.